Section VII: Procedures When Sexual Harassment Under Title IX Is Alleged

 An institution with actual knowledge of sexual harassment in an education program or activity of the institution, as all defined in Section VII(A), against a person in the United States must respond promptly in a manner that is not deliberately indifferent.
 An institution is “deliberately indifferent” only if its response to sexual harassment is clearly unreasonable considering the known circumstances.

 An institution’s response must treat complainants and respondents equitably by offering supportive measures as defined in Section VII(A)(6) to a complainant, and by following a complaint process that complies with Section VII(E) before the imposition of any disciplinary sanctions or other actions that are not supportive measures as defined in Section VII(A)(6) against a respondent.

-Section VII(A)(6) consider the complainant’s wishes with respect to supportive measures, inform the complainant of the availability of supportive measures with or without the filing of a formal complaint, and explain to the complainant the process for filing a formal complaint.
+The institution’s Title IX Coordinator must promptly contact the complainant to discuss the availability of supportive measures as defined in Section VII(A)(6), consider the complainant’s wishes with respect to supportive measures, inform the complainant of the availability of supportive measures with or without the filing of a formal complaint, and explain to the complainant the process for filing a formal complaint.
 An institution’s treatment of a complainant or a respondent in response to a formal complaint of sexual harassment may constitute discrimination based on sex under Title IX.